 Statistical Programming for Data Management and Analysis

 Introduction to statistical programming for managing and analyzing data, including programming logic, data manipulation, missing data handling, basic techniques for analyzing data and creating reports.
-This course is approved for offering in a distance learning format.
-Prerequisites: STA 282 or STA 382; or graduate standing.
+Prerequisites: STA 282 or 382 or 392; or graduate standing.

 Applied Statistical Methods I

-Applications of statistical methods including the usage of computer packages.
-Topics include forecasting, simple and multiple regression, and analysis of variance.
-This course is approved for offering in a distance learning format.
-Prerequisites: STA 282 or STA 382; or graduate standing.
+Applications of statistical analysis methods including the usage of computer software packages.
+Topics include simple and multiple regression, diagnostics, forecasting, and analysis of variance.
+This course may be offered in an online or hybrid format.
+Prerequisites: STA 282 or 382 or 392; or graduate standing.

 Mathematical Statistics I